snowcat-web/youtube-git/README.md

 To see Favorites links and Add Favorite button needs to be logged in.
 User / User<br />
 No bootstrap used, everything was created from scratch using CSS and React.<br />
 Styled components used for Login page.<br />
+In root folder, create the .env file with the Youtube API key to connect.
+REACT_APP_API_KEY=key
 <br />
 Live site: <br />
 https://practical-wescoff-38e9f5.netlify.app/ <br />